mhlotto/413-food/README.md

 - The script checks required fields, enum values, booleans, and `last_verified` format.

 ## GitHub Pages view
-- Enable GitHub Pages for this repo using the `docs/` folder as the source.
+- In GitHub: Settings -> Pages -> Build and deployment -> Source: Deploy from branch.
+Pick your default branch (e.g., `main`) and folder `/` so `data/` stays reachable.
+Save changes.
-- Open `docs/index.html` via Pages or locally (e.g., `python -m http.server` from repo root) to browse the data without cloning the YAML.
+- After Pages finishes, open `https://<your-username>.github.io/<repo>/docs/` to browse the data.
+Locally, run `python -m http.server` from repo root and open `http://localhost:8000/docs/`.
 - The page fetches `data/restaurants.yaml`, parses it client-side, and lists spots with search and filters.
+Click a row for a detail view (shows hours, dietary flags, notes, comments, sources).
+If you must use the `/docs` folder as the Pages source, copy `data/restaurants.yaml` into `docs/` or adjust the fetch path.

+## CI
+- GitHub Actions workflow: `.github/workflows/validate.yml` runs `scripts/validate.py data/restaurants.yaml` on pushes and PRs.

 ## Future ideas
 - Add a GitHub Actions workflow to run `scripts/validate.py` on PRs.